-This article was originally posted by the New Hampshire Union Leader and can be found here.
+This article was originally published by the Union Leader and can be found here.

 By: Nicole Faille

 On Jan.
 1, changes in New Hampshire and federal law concerning alimony became effective.
 Eight months later, the changes have legal and financial professionals calling for an amendment to New Hampshire’s alimony statute.